fuzziqersoftware/equinox/README.md

 ## Modes and options

 Usually you can just run `./equinox <filename>` and it should be able to figure out which language you want to use based on the filename.
-If it infers incorrectly, you can give the appropriate language option (e.g. `--befunge`) to override its guess.
+If it infers incorrectly, you can give the appropriate language option (e.g. `--language=brainfuck`) to override its guess.

 equinox will use the JIT compiler for the appropriate language if it's available.
 If it's not available or if you specify `--interpret`, equinox will use the interpreter for that language.